 We were recently re-introduced to an old favorite salad of mine, the Caesar Salad.
 It is one of those recipes, that I occasionally think about and even order at some random Italian restaurant while traveling, but I haven’t made one in forever.
-Let’s thank Bon Appetite for sharing providing me with this inspiration as one of their Valentine Day’s menu items in February.
+Let’s thank Bon Appetite for providing me with the inspiration as one of their Valentine Day’s menu items in February.
 We made their version for a dinner party and it was a WINNER.
-Since that evening, I have probably made it every other night and the recipe has evolved to our tastebuds.
+Since that evening, I have probably made it every other night and the recipe has evolved to our taste buds.

 Let’s think about a Classic Caesar Salad recipe for a moment; shall we?
 The only ingredients that are in this recipe are romaine lettuce (hardly any calories), croutons and some parmesan cheese.
 The dressing is made with olive oil (good for our bodies), egg yolk, lemon juice, parmesan cheese, garlic (great for our immune systems), Worcestershire sauce and anchovies.
 If you really want it to be “skinny” why not leave out the croutons or add a slice of toasted baguette.

-This recipe for a near Classic Caesar Salad and the only reason it isn’t so classic is because I added Tabasco and capers; is what I consider being real food, and more close to “skinny” than over half of the recipes floating around the internet.
+This recipe for a near Classic Caesar Salad and the only reason it isn’t so classic is that I added Tabasco and capers; is what I consider being real food, and more close to “skinny” than over half of the recipes floating around the internet.
 I left out the anchovies and added capers for the saltiness, and I added hot sauce, well, because we like it.
 The pancetta crisps are optional as well as the 6-minute egg – it was mainly added as the garnish, but we also enjoy those ingredients and were making this a main meal so the added protein was perfect.

 Welcome to my recipe for a “not skinny” but amazingly delicious Caesar Salad.
 I hope you enjoy!